10 Best Close-Up Magicians of all Time

 6. James Brown

-"How did I not feel him place the coin on my own hand?!!!"
+"How did I not feel him place the coins on my own hand?!!!"
 Cheeky and irrepressible (and not to be confused with the singer of the same name), James Brown is known for his easy-going, light-hearted style of magic.
 Winner of the Magic Circle’s Close-Up Magician of the Year Award, an excellent pickpocket and a master hypnotist to boot, his skill-set lets him get away with things which have to be seen to be believed – whether it’s placing coins on the back of unsuspecting spectators’ hands, stealing their watches right off their wrists, or making whole packets of cards disappear right before their eyes.

 5. Ricky Jay